 The Alaska Arts Education Consortium (AAEC) Champions of Arts in Education Award was created as a way to formally recognize and honor individuals or organizations from around the State of Alaska who “champion” the arts in education.
-The AAEC board of trustees considers this award to be a celebratory action, aimed at highlighting the positive impact of the arts on the lives of our children and youth.
-The efforts of these “champions” in teaching and supporting arts across the curriculum reflects the mission of AAEC, which is “to promote learning in and through the arts for all Alaska students.”
+The AAEC board of diectors considers this award to be a celebratory action, aimed at highlighting the positive impact of the arts on the lives of our children and youth.
+The efforts of these “champions” in teaching and supporting arts across the curriculum reflects the mission of AAEC, which is “to ensure that all of Alaska’s students learn in and through the arts.”

 Nancy Douglas is a Tlingit culture bearer and a natural leader.
 She has been a teacher working with students, families and within communities since 1986.